 |Wells Fargo||No charge for Wells Fargo customers at more than 13,000 ATMs||$2.50 for account balance inquiries as well as transfers between linked accounts at certain nonbank ATMs. $2.50 fee for cash withdrawals at non-Wells Fargo ATMs in the U.S.||Primary Wells Fargo Portfolio Checking account customers get unlimited reimbursements worldwide.|

 How to avoid ATM fees

-“Like with health insurance, when it comes to ATM fees it pays to stay in-network,” says Bankrate’s McBride.
+“Like with health insurance, when it comes to ATM fees it pays to stay in network,” says Greg McBride, CFA, chief financial analyst for Bankrate.
 “Going outside the network often involves paying two fees — one to the ATM owner and another to your own bank.
 Getting cash back when using your debit card at a supermarket or pharmacy is another option for accessing cash either for free or a much lower cost than the double whammy of out-of-network ATM fees.”